-2.10 Where a third party is identified as a critical third party, the Bank expects RPSOs and SSPs to meet the expectations set out in Annex F, and implement proportionate and risk-based suitable controls.
+2.9 Where a third-party arrangement is identified as a material critical third-party arrangement, RPSOs and SSPs must comply with the Bank's Notification and Regulatory Reporting Code of Practice, and the Bank expects RPSOs and SSPs to meet the expectations set out in Annex F, and implement proportionate, risk-based suitable controls.
 These controls do not necessarily have to be the same as those that apply to outsourcing arrangements.
-However, the controls should be appropriate to the risks of the third party arrangement and as robust as the controls that would apply to outsourcing arrangements with an equivalent level of risk.
-It follows that RPSOs or SSPs should apply stricter controls to high-risk, non-outsourcing third party arrangements than to low-risk outsourcing arrangements.
+However, the controls should be appropriate to the risks of the third-party arrangement and as robust as the controls that would apply to outsourcing arrangements with an equivalent level of risk.
+It follows that RPSOs or SSPs should apply stricter controls to high risk, non-outsourcing third-party arrangements than to low risk outsourcing arrangements.